Who we are

 And finally, you can take a deeper look into any websites which concern you.
 Most websites have policies that explain what they do, if you care to look.

 We use a third party provider, MailChimp, to deliver our monthly e-newsletters.
 We gather statistics around email opening and clicks using industry standard technologies including clear gifs to help us monitor and improve our e-newsletter.
-For more information, please see https://mailchimp.com/legal/privacy/ for more information.
+For more information, please see https://mailchimp.com/legal/privacy/

 People who contact us via social media